Cloud Computing

 Let's talk through these.
 First off, you can always enable the options later, and they're all free.
 I chose the Monitoring option to see some extended metrics in my dashboard and to be able to create alerts.
 If you're creating a mail server, IPv6 would be a good idea for better email delivery, especially to Gmail servers.
 Anyway, you can read more about the additional options on Digital Ocean.

 Next, we're going to skip setting up the SSH key here.
-Just personal preference, but I don't want my keys anywhere but with me.
+It's just personal preference, but I don't want my keys anywhere but with me.
 We'll still lock down SSH and create keys in a bit.
-Ok, update your hostname, then hit the big Create button, and in a few seconds, you'll have a new server with your own IP.
-Shortly after, you will receive an email with your "root" password.

-Before we access our new server, let's create some firewall rules in the Networking section of DO.
-This is another great feature.
 Before, we needed to use something like UFW or Shorewall.
 Their network-based firewall is all you need in most cases, and stopping threats before reaching your server is the best option.
 Here are the rules you need to create for a standard web server:

 Digital Ocean Firewall Rules